See How Easily You Can Have a Diabetes Friendly Thanksgiving

 - Strawberry Shortcake - low carb style

 You can kind of see where this is going right?
-You can either buy some pre-made no sugar added deserts or you can find a great diabetic recipe and actually put a little effort into it.
+You can either buy some pre-made no sugar added desserts or you can find a great diabetic recipe and actually put a little effort into it.
 Me?
 I’ll probably be bringing something store bought…that’s just the way I am.

-Once you have a plan in place about how to celebrate a diabetic friendly Thanksgiving you are going to feel way more at ease this Thanksgiving.
+Once you have a plan in place about how to celebrate a diabetic-friendly Thanksgiving you are going to feel way more at ease this Thanksgiving.
 The main thing here is to not be too hard on yourself.
 If you happen to indulge a little too much (hey it happens), the important thing to remember is to get right back on track.